bitextor/bitextor/docs/CONFIG.md

 ```

 * `bicleaner`: path to the YAML configuration file of a pre-trained model
-* `bicleanerThreshold`: threshold to filter low-confidence segment pairs, accepts values in [0,1] range; default is 0.0 (no filtering)
-  > it is recommended to set it to values in [0.5,0.7]
+* `bicleanerThreshold`: threshold to filter low-confidence segment pairs, accepts values in [0,1] range; default is 0.0 (no filtering).
+It is recommended to set it to values in [0.5,0.7]

 If the Bicleaner model is not available, the pipeline will try to train one automatically from the data provided through the config file options `initCorpusTrainingPrefix` and `bicleanerCorpusTrainingPrefix`: